-The Forum’s mission is to urgently co-create and amplify transformational infrastructure and initiatives that systemically support the emergence of that future aligned with and going beyond the SDGs and Agenda 2030.
+The Forum’s mission is to urgently co-create and amplify transformational infrastructure and initiatives that systemically support the emergence of that future aligned with and going beyond Agenda 2030 and its Sustainable Development Goals (SDGs).

 Our values inspire radical informed action, grounded in relationships that honor reciprocity, responsibility, respect and the wisdom of the ages.